usethesource/rascal-website/docs/LanguageReference.md

 `Tree`.

-  - Most internal nodes are applications (`appl`) of a `Production` to a list of children `Tree` nodes. `Production` is the abstract representation of a \[SyntaxDefinition\] rule, which consists of a definition of an alternative for a `Symbol` by a list of `Symbols`.
+  - Most internal nodes are applications (`appl`) of a `Production` to a list of children `Tree` nodes. `Production` is the abstract representation of a \[syntax-definition\] rule, which consists of a definition of an alternative for a `Symbol` by a list of `Symbols`.

   - The leaves of a parse tree are always characters (`char`), which have an integer index in the UTF8 table.